‘Ultimate Otaku Teacher’ Manga Ending Soon, But Anime Season 2 Not Yet Announced

 Is Netflix Offering Season 2 Of ‘The Seven Deadly Sins’?
 Fans Complain About ‘Mislabeled’ Mini-Series ‘Signs Of Holy War’

-Released in Japan as Denpa Kyoushi, Ultimate Otaku Teacher is the story about a Junichiro Kogami, who is purely interested in anime, manga and games.
+Released in Japan as Denpa Kyoushi, Ultimate Otaku Teacher is the story about a Junichiro Kogami, who is purely interested in anime, manga, and games.
 Owing to his utter lack of interest in the real world, his sister is quite angry.
 Interestingly, Junichiro is no ordinary person.
 By the age of 17, he has already published numerous scientific papers in renowned and peer-reviewed journals.
 It is not clear why the brilliant mind suddenly turned towards the mystical and make-believe world of demons, dragons, fairies, magical creatures, and humans with supernatural powers.
 Although scientifically inclined, Junichiro is no longer interested in writing articles or making scientific discoveries.
 In essence, he is simply not looking for recognition of the international scientific community or anything else for that matter.
 Displeased with his attitude, Junichiro’s sister, Suzune, forces him to take up a job as a physics teacher substitute at the same high school from which he graduated.

 ‘Ultimate Otaku Teacher’ Part 1 Review – Out now from @madman https://t.co/GJgi1gxM9v pic.twitter.com/8N22dXHp3V